-The world's largest seed comes from the Coco de Mer (Lodoicea maldivica).
+The world's largest seed comes from the coco de mer (Lodoicea maldivica).
 Other common names used are Seychelles Island Palm, coco fesse, Maldive coconut, love nut, Seychelles nut, sea coconut, and double coconut.
-It originates from the islands of Praslin and Curieuse in the Seychelles Islands.
-It formerly also was found on the small islets of St Pierre, Chauve-Souris, and Ile Ronde (Round Island), all located near Praslin, but had become extinct there for a time until recently reintroduced.
+Not only is the coco de mer seed enormous but, because of its unique shape and size, it has a fascinating history.

-Coco de Mer Tree
+About the Coco de Mer Tree